 Occurred: April 2015

-YouTube Kids is full of 'disturbing' and 'harmful' content, leading to accusations of poor algorithmic design, inadequate oversight and systemic corporate irresponsibility.
+YouTube Kids is full of 'disturbing' and 'harmful' content due to poor algorithmic design, inadequate oversight, and systemic corporate irresponsibility, according to a legal complaint filed by childrens' advocates.

 The Campaign for a Commercial-Free Childhood (CCFC), a coalition of children’s and consumers advocacy groups, alleged in a legal complaint that YouTube's content recommendation algorithm quickly exposed children to offensive and explicit sexual language, graphic adult discussions, jokes about paedophilia and drug use, the modelling of unsafe behaviours such as lighting matches, amongst other things.